sevenam/sevenam.github.io/content/post/az-devops-dark-code-coverage/index.md

 ## The trick to get dark mode to work

-This is all well and good, but I've never liked the light mode on the code coverage report as it really contrasts the dark theme I use in Azure DevOps.
+This is all well and good, but I never liked the light mode on the code coverage report as the contrast is painful on a poor developers eyes.
 But there is a way to get it published in dark mode.
 The last time I tried this I overlooked the need for the `disable.coverage.autogenerate` variable, which was required to get the `HtmlInline_AzurePipelines_Dark` theme to work:

 ```yaml
 variables: